How to deal with negative people at work

 Occasionally, someone just needs to vent.
 Empathize if you feel up to it.
 Lend a sympathetic ear, but avoid getting into a prolonged discussion.

-As you listen, don’t be surprised if you end up feeling sorry for the person.
+As you listen, don’t be surprised if you feel sorry for the person.
 Negative individuals are often lonely, burned out, or unhappy with themselves.
 Encourage them to attend to their well-being through exercise, pursuing hobbies, relaxation, healthy eating, and meditation.
 When they feel better, they might act better.

 Move the conversation along